MichaelSamteladze/63BITS.Libraries.Converters/README.md

 ﻿# Number to Words Converter and Price to Words Converter C# library **SixtyThreeBits.Libraries.Converters**  that currencly includes "Number to Words" and "Price to Words" converters.
-You can install it as [a nuget package](https://nuget.org/).
+You can install it as nuget package **63BITS.Libraries.Converters**.
 This library is dependency free.

 Number to Words Converter supports three languages:
 1. English